faturita/python-nerv/README.md

 * Cython
 * cython-hidapi

-This is fork of the original [Emokit](https://github.com/openyou/emokit) with some minor modifications and enhancements.
+This is a fork of the original [Emokit](https://github.com/openyou/emokit) with some minor modifications and enhancements.

 ## Mind Robot Synchronization